 Colorado College, B.A., 1988

-David Fitzgerald joined Davison Van Cleve in July 2019 after spending 12 years with the energy group of Schiff Hardin LLP where he had been the deputy practice group leader.
+David Fitzgerald is a twenty-five-year veteran of practicing energy law in private practice.
+David joined Davison Van Cleve in 2019 after spending 24 years affiliated with Washington, D.C. based energy practices.
 A native of Colorado, David has represented consumer owned utilities in regulatory, transactional, lobbying, and litigated matters for more than twenty-four years.
 He began his work in the energy field staffing Senator Howard Metzenbaum (D-OH) on the Senate Energy and Natural Resources Committee during the consideration of the Energy Policy Act of 1992.
-David moved into private practice representing consumer owned utilities in 1995 with the law firm of Verner, Liipfert, Bernhard, McPherson and Hand.
-After sixteen years living and working inside the beltway, David moved to Seattle but continued to maintain a Washington, D.C. presence, first with Sullivan and Worcester and most recently with Schiff Hardin.

 In transactional matters, David has assisted clients with wholesale power supply agreements to meet partial and all requirements needs.
 In these negotiations and preparation of short- and long-term agreements, David has represented G&T Cooperatives, distribution cooperatives, joint action agencies and municipalities.
 These power supply arrangements have been structured for clients in and outside organized markets.

 David has presented multiple times at the National Rural Electric Cooperative Association (“NRECA”) G&T Legal Seminar and the American Public Power Association’s (“APPA”) legal seminar.
-In recent years, he coauthored a primer on Distributed Generation (‘DG”) and PURPA for NRECA and is currently authoring a chapter on state DG policies for an American Bar Association (“ABA”) book.
+In recent years, he coauthored a primer on Distributed Generation (‘DG”) and PURPA for NRECA.
+In 2020 David was a featured author on state policies for the American Bar Association (“ABA”) book entitled Distributed Generation Law.
 For more than fifteen years, David has been an articles editor for the Energy Law Journal.